 - Exclude category page from landing page or home page.

-Main focus is to drive user deep in the funnel without bombarding them with messages.
+The main focus is to drive users deep in the funnel without bombarding them with messages.

 Search is highly effective, as the customer has shown active interest compared to other browse abandonment flows.

 Search shows a high level of commitment from the customer end in finding something.
 Typically, search users show a high conversion rate than non-searchers. $Link showing research$

 Search Abandonment Examples

 You can send the search results in the mail.